matthias-reis/carda-gatsby/content/articles/2024/05/mono-japan-interview-en.md

 **Taka:** Our band life has always been an adventure, and stepping into a world we had never seen before was more difficult than we imagined.
 From many failures, we learned and challenged ourselves.
 We're still continuing to evolve from our failures.

 More than anything else, strong readiness and determination were needed to keep the band going.
-Of course, while there's always joy in creating and performing music, the reality is always not that easy.
+Of course, while there's always joy in creating and performing music, the reality is not that easy.
 Each of us has our own lives to worry about, and as we got older, we often felt that our dreams may just be dreams.
 But every time we performed live and toured, the number of fans steadily increased little by little.
 Without their support, I don't think we would have been able to continue MONO as we are now.
 We sincerely thank everyone who continues to support us.

 **Anne:** You always tend to keep a low profile regarding private matters, which I can understand.
 Was this a decision you made together from the beginning when you founded Mono, or did you gradually realise that it felt better for you this way?